dpenhadavid/heretohelp_jobs/README.md

 # Have you lost your job?
 Times are difficult, but hey!, we're here to help you!

 There has been so much news in the recent past of people losing their jobs, and it is so difficult to know that so many of us are directly affected.
+I am recruiter by profession, but a human first!
 This platform is to enable us to collate information and keep it open for recruiters to find under one umbrella!
 All you need to do is, simply fill in your information here, and wait for someone to reach out to you!
 Whenever someone enters their information, we would love to connect with you..
 If you are interested, you can enter your info to be a part of